CSC322-Grinnell/graduate-outcomes/README.md

 # Notes & Considerations
 - In the form, we hard coded all graphs to display variables by count.
 Eventually, users should be able to choose to display graphs by count, average, max, min, etc.
 - Eventually, the number of variables the user chooses should be restricted by the chart type they chose.
+- The site should use official Grinnell colors, found in `app/assets/stylesheets/grin_colors.scss` and on the [Grinnell website](https://www.grinnell.edu/about-grinnell/leadership-and-administration/offices-and-services/communications/our-brand-story).

 # Tools & Learning Resources
 - Ruby on Rails Tutorial by Hartl